YeoLab/Mudskipper/README.md

             - p= (read in RBP)/(read in window)
             - fc = ((read in RBP)/(read in window))/((all reads in RBP)/total reads)
     - Secondary analysis:
+        - `finemapping/` contains finemapped binding sites.
         - `homer/` folder contains motifs generated via [HOMER](http://homer.ucsd.edu/homer/motif/)
-        - `finemapping` contains finemapped binding sites.
-It isn't great for splice site binding proteins.
-        - `*summary.csv`: What gene types/transcript types/region types are bound.
+        - `*cluster_summary.csv`: A summary of each of the clusters (binding site patterns) found
     - `intermediates/`
-        - `fit.rda` contains everything including models of various numbers of components(K).
         - `*alpha.tsv` contains the parameter alpha/beta for beta-binomial distribution for each component.
         - `*null_alpha.tsv` contains the parameter alpha/beta for a single component beta-binomial distribution.
-        - `*goodness_of_fit.pdf`: AIC, BIC, log likelihood for model selection.
         - `*label_component.csv`: The labels (bound vs not bound) for each component.
         - `*mixture_weight.tsv`: Contains $E[z_ik]$ values which measure how likely each window belongs to a specific cluster.
         - `*weights`: The "mixture weight".